SpLouk/splouk.github.io/_posts/2025-12-19-frontend-state-management.md

 ### When to use Forms

 `<form>` should be used when your user needs to submit input.
 Often, this means they are mutating some data.
 For example, to allow a user to update their address, you would show them an address form.
 Most websites use forms for search inputs.
 While you should consider using a form any time a user is entering input into your website, you might not be able to use forms in all cases.
-For example, a rich text editor like an email composer could not be implemented using forms.
+For example, a rich text editor like an email composer might be awkward to implement as a form.
 In general, a form should be the first tool of choice for collecting user input.<a class='footnote-link' href="#Note2">2</a>

 <hr />